rocky-linux/wiki.rockylinux.org/docs/team/release_engineering/guidelines/rocky_logos_guidelines.md

 ### Extras Package

-If a wallpaper does not make it to the main package (whether it doesn't meet guidelines or is simply just Rocky inspired), they can be submitted to be added into the `rocky-backgrounds-extras` package.
+If a wallpaper does not make it to the main package (whether it doesn't meet guidelines or is simply just Rocky inspired), they should be able to be submitted for addition into the `rocky-backgrounds-extras` package.